 Producing so vivid a music that it can almost be tasted, Abbasi sounds like no one who has gone before him.
 His compositions are sheer genius…

-Born in Karachi, Pakistan, removed at the age of four to the vastness of Southern California, schooled at the University of Southern California and the Manhattan School of Music in jazz and classical music, along with a pilgrimage in India under the tutelage of master percussionist, Ustad Alla Rakha, Rez Abbasi is a vivid synthesis of all the above stated influences and genres.
-Making New York home for the past 25 years, Abbasi has developed a unique sound both as a composer and an instrumentalist and is considered by many to be one of the foremost modern jazz guitar players the world over.
-He has honed his skills with performances throughout Europe, Canada, the U.S., Mexico and India.
-He has performed and recorded with many jazz greats including, Grammy winner Ruth Brown, Peter Erskine, Kenny Werner, Barre Phillips, Tim Berne, Michael Formanek, Billy Hart, Marvin ‘Smitty’ Smith, Gary Thomas, Dave Douglas, Rudresh Mahanthappa, Mike Clark, Tony Malaby, George Brooks, Ronu Majumdar, Kadri Gopalnath, Vishwa Mohan Bhatt, Marilyn Crispell, Greg Osby, Howard Levy and a host of others
+Born in Karachi, Pakistan, removed at the age of four to the vastness of Southern California, schooled at the University of Southern California and the Manhattan School of Music in jazz and classical music, along with a pilgrimage in India under the guidance of master percussionist, Ustad Alla Rakha, Rez Abbasi is a vivid synthesis of all the above stated influences and genres.
+Making New York home for the past 25 years, Abbasi is considered by many to be one of the foremost modern jazz guitar players the world over.
+He has honed his skills with performances throughout Europe, Canada, the U.S., Mexico and India and has performed and recorded with many jazz greats including, Grammy winner Ruth Brown, Peter Erskine, Kenny Werner, Barre Phillips, Tim Berne, Michael Formanek, Billy Hart, Gary Thomas, Dave Douglas, Rudresh Mahanthappa, Mike Clark, Tim Hagans, John Beasly, Ronu Majumdar, Kadri Gopalnath, Vishwa Mohan Bhatt, Vijay Iyer, Marilyn Crispell, Greg Osby, Howard Levy and a host of others.

 Abbasi soon re-employed his acoustic quartet, RAAQ for another album.
-Intents & Purposes (enja, 2015) acoustically recasts classic jazz-rock music from the ‘70s, a genre Rez initially was not a fan of due to its over use of synthesizers.
+Intents & Purposes (enja, 2015) acoustically recasts classic jazz-rock music from the ‘70s, a genre Rez initially overlooked due to its overuse of synthesizers.
 He used a fretless guitar to highlight his love for micro-tonality.
-Rez was featured in the Wall Street Journal, DownBeat and JazzTimes.
+Rez was consequently featured in the Wall Street Journal, DownBeat and JazzTimes.

-In the summer of 2016 Abbasi will release an album with his new group, Junction.
-Behind the Vibration(Cuneiform), is the inverse of Intents & Purposes in that it is a full-blown electric album of all originals.
+In the summer of 2016 Abbasi released an album with his group, Junction.
+Behind the Vibration(Cuneiform 2016), is the inverse of Intents & Purposes in that it is a full-blown electric album of all originals.
 With Mark Shim on tenor sax & midi wind-controller, Ben Stivers on keyboards, B3 & Rhodes, Kenny Growhowski on drums and Rez employing overdrive and effects, the music moves in very unpredictable ways.